-(!)
-The difference between "Core Earnings" and GAAP net income is driven by mark-to-market unrealized gains and losses on derivative contracts recognized in GAAP, but not in "Core Earnings" results.
-See page 26 for a reconciliation of GAAP and "Core Earnings".
+(1) The difference between "Core Earnings" and GAAP net income is driven by mark-to-market unrealized gains and losses on derivative contracts (excluding current period accruals on the derivative instruments), net of tax, which are recognized in GAAP, but not in "Core Earnings" results.
+See page 29 for a reconciliation of GAAP and "Core Earnings".